 Industry may also propose treatment and storage of intermediate level waste (ILW).

 What we are responsible for

 We are responsible for planning policy on radioactive waste in Somerset.
 A chapter in the Somerset Waste Core Strategy (adopted 2013) focuses on radioactive waste treatment and storage (covering LLW and ILW), supported by evidence.

-Our planning policy team has updated a topic paper on radioactive waste, which is available in the information and resources section of this page.
+Our planning policy team has updated a topic paper on radioactive waste, which is available in the Downloads section of this page.
 This replaces a topic paper on radioactive waste approved in early 2012.

 Hinkley Point is the main producer of radioactive waste in Somerset and is the main focus of our work on radioactive waste planning policy.